openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 JWT access tokens expire in 1 hour
 ----------------------------------
-The default expiration for JWT access tokens is now one hour.
-This default setting can be overriden by setting :code:`JWT_ACCESS_TOKEN_EXPIRE_SECONDS`.
+The default expiration for JWT access tokens was changed from ten hours to one hour.
+This default setting can be overriden now, by setting :code:`JWT_ACCESS_TOKEN_EXPIRE_SECONDS`.

 Learner Experiences
 ===================